When technology and nature meet

 💡 For flying insects:

-👉 NK DECO LED UV device with shatter protection (black)
+👉 NK DECO LED-UV device with shatter protection (black)

 This device is specially designed for sensitive environments and is well suited for technical rooms: